Air Fryer Green Beans

 This will also allow the spices and oil to stick to them easier.

-Tips For Air Fried Green Beans
+Tips to Air Fry Green Beans

-To cook every veggie evenly and quickly, the beans should be lined in a single layer – no overlapping!
-Fry in multiple batches if necessary.
+• Cook in a single layer.
+To cook every veggie evenly and quickly, arrange green beans in air fryer in a single layer — no overlapping!

-Don’t overcrowd the basket.
+• Avoid overcrowding the basket.
 It’s important with anything you make in an air fryer to leave space around the food.

-- Try These Toppings!
+• Try These Toppings!
 Crumbled bacon is always welcome in my kitchen, and is super tasty alongside fried veggies of all shapes and sizes.

-A dusting of freshly grated parmesan cheese, toasted sesame seeds, or even pine nuts can add dimension to flavor and texture. - Brighten Your Plate – Is there ever a bad time for a spritz of lemon juice?
+• Brighten Your Plate – Is there ever a bad time for a spritz of lemon juice?
 Balsamic vinegar also goes a long way toward brightening up these air fryer green beans.

-A splash of apple cider vinegar or white wine vinegar adds some real acidity, too! - Other Seasonings – The seasonings I use here are about as basic as they come.
+• Other Seasonings – The seasonings I use here are about as basic as they come.
 Don’t hesitate to spice things up with paprika or crushed red pepper flakes!

 A bit of lemon pepper is yummy, too.
 Go for an Asian palette and splash on some soy sauce and chili powder!

-Air Fryer Green Beans FAQ
+Air Fryer Green Beans Recipe FAQ

 It takes about 16 minutes to cook 12 ounces of fresh green beans in the air fryer.
 Much faster than using your oven, grill, or stovetop!